-It is essential that pupils achieve at least a B Grade on the Higher Tier at GCSE.
+It is essential that pupils achieve at least a B Grade on the Higher Tier at GCSE and a C Grade on the Higher Tier at GCSE Mathematics.

 An A level in Chemistry allows a student to progress to a range of degrees in higher education.
 It also gives access to various careers in medicine, dentistry, veterinary sciences, engineering, pharmaceuticals, and the biochemical industry etc.